Tiv people: Indyer

-A heavy wooden instrument carved out of mahogany trunk through some mysterious way; myth has it that a chosen carver turns into a worm to create the large hollow in the cut trunk, leaving only a small opening (like in a medical operation).
+The indyer is a heavy wooden instrument carved out of mahogany trunk through some mysterious way; myth has it that a chosen carver turns into a worm to create the large hollow in the cut trunk, leaving only a small opening (like in a medical operation).
 This belief is perhaps due to the fact that the carvers are reluctant to explain the technique employed for such artistic finesse.
-The Indyer, believed to be connected with high magico-spiritual potency, is not played for secular purposes except for special occasions as sanctioned by the elders.
+The indyer, believed to be connected with high magico-spiritual potency, is not played for secular purposes except for special occasions as sanctioned by the elders.
 It is used to communicate the death of an important personality in the community or to communicate a serious happening in the community, like a call to war.

 Akya

-It is used together with Agbande (drums) combined with Ageda at festivals to pass a message across to the people for a call for the display of culture.
+It is used together with the agbande (drums) combined with the ageda at festivals to pass a message across to the people for a call for the display of culture.

 Adiguve

 It is an instrument like a violin, used for music and dances in conjunction with Agbande (Agbande) at festivals and dance occasions, sometimes to announce the death of a leader or an elder of the community.
 During this period it is played sorrowfully for the mourning of the dead.
 It is mostly played at funerals.